 Get the latest from TODAY

-While many people welcome spring’s longer, sunnier days, allergy sufferers are usually not as receptive to the season.
+While many people welcome summer's longer, sunnier days, allergy sufferers are usually not as receptive to the season.
 After all, watery eyes make it a little harder to enjoy the beautiful blooming flowers.

 Even those with dust mite allergies — who experience symptoms all year — might notice a surge in runny noses, itchy eyes and sneezing as the weather heats up.
 That’s because dust mites thrive in bedding and clothes, and flourish when the humidity increases.